symonkipkemei/Automating-Gopillar/ReadMe.md

 ## readMe
-The Automating Go-pillar is a command line interface programme, A programme that collects existing data on spatial configurations of apartments and curates it into instant design solutions.
+The Automating Go-pillar is a command line interface algorithm, An algorithm that collects existing data on spatial configurations of apartments and curates it into instant design solutions.
 The intention is to shorten the design decision-making process into milliseconds.